 China is truly a global economic superpower with its vast manufacturing base.
-Not only that, China also boasts an absolutely massive market populated by more than a billion consumers with rapidly expanding purchasing power but they still have 600 million people making less than $1 a day so they still have a long way to go.
+Not only that, but China also boasts an absolutely massive market populated by more than a billion consumers with rapidly expanding purchasing power but they still have 600 million people making less than $1 a day so they still have a long way to go.

 The Chinese economy offers a plethora of options for businesses, be it in the supply chain or as a market for products and services.
 But the country is vast and it is virtually impossible to maintain a stable presence everywhere, even if you restrict yourself to the more accessible urban centers on the coast.
 Using China local business numbers offered by companies such as Global Call Forwarding is the only viable way to maintain a direct line with your Chinese customers and business partners.